hubugui/hubugui.github.io/_posts/2022-09-01-FFMPEG中AVFrame.md

 ---
 layout: post
 title: FFMPEG中AVFrame                                  # Title of the page
 hide_title: false                                   # Hide the title when displaying the post, but shown in lists of posts
+# feature-img: "assets/img/sample.png"              # Add a feature-image to the post
+# thumbnail: "assets/img/stb_background.png"        # Add a thumbnail image on blog view
+# color: rgb(80,140,22)                             # Add the specified color as feature image, and change link colors in post
 bootstrap: true                                     # Add bootstrap to the page
 tags: [ffmpeg]
 excerpt_separator: <!--more-->